ibm-cloud-docs/schematics/cli-reference.md

    <tr>
    <td>`type`</td>
    <td>Optional</td>
    <td>The Terraform version that you want to use to run your Terraform code.
-Enter `Terraform_v0.14` to use Terraform version 0.14, `Terraform_v0.13` to use Terraform version 0.13, `Terraform_v0.12` to use Terraform version 0.12, and `Terraform_v0.11` to use Terraform version 0.11.
+Enter `terraform_v0.14` to use Terraform version 0.14, `terraform_v0.13` to use Terraform version 0.13, and `terraform_v0.12` to use Terraform version 0.12.
 Make sure that your Terraform config files are compatible with the Terraform version that you specify.</td>
    </tr>
     <tr>
    <td>`description`</td>